sudeepb02/plexus-one/README.md

 - **Redemption**: Holders can burn YT to redeem the **Accrued Yield** (Intrinsic Value).
 - **No Streaming**: Yield is not streamed.
 It is embedded in the token.
 To realize the yield, one must sell or redeem the token.

-### 2. YieldLockHook (The AMM)
+### 2. PlexusYieldHook (The AMM)
-The core of the protocol is a Uniswap V4 Hook (`YieldLockHook.sol`) that implements a custom pricing curve.
+The core of the protocol is a Uniswap V4 Hook (`PlexusYieldHook.sol`) that implements a custom pricing curve.
 It acts as the primary market maker for YT.
 - **Liquidity**: LPs provide Underlying Tokens
 - **Mechanism**: Prices YT based on reserves and time to maturity.